Sid Gillman: Coaching tree

-Numbers in parenthesis indicate Super Bowls won by Gillman's "descendants" as head coach, a total of 28.
+Numbers in parentheses indicate Super Bowls won by Gillman's "descendants" as head coach, a total of 29.

 Don Coryell, the coach at San Diego State University when Gillman was coaching the San Diego Chargers, would bring his team to Chargers' practices to watch how Gillman ran his practices.
 Coryell went on to coach in the NFL, and some of his assistants, influenced by the Gillman style, included coaches Joe Gibbs, Ernie Zampese, Tom Bass, and Russ A. Molzahn.
 A larger and more extended version of Sid Gillman's coaching tree, which in some ways could be called a forest, can be found here.

 Honors and awards

-Gillman was inducted into the Pro Football Hall of Fame in 1983, and into the College Football Hall of Fame in 1989.
-In 1990 he was inducted into the Southern California Jewish Sports Hall of Fame.
+Gillman has received the following awards and honors, among others;